 Our Comox Valley communities offer a terrific place to live.
 The Comox Valley weather is one of the most temperate climates in Canada.
 Increasingly, people from other parts of Canada are choosing to relocate to the Comox Valley for the quality of life that is offered out here on the West Coast.
 This part of the website provides information on the communities of the Comox Valley.
 As well, it provides information on the real estate that is available for sale in each of these communities.
-The real estate listing information is accessible through the following links:

 Discover more about each of these Comox Valley communities by reading the information below.
 If you are not familiar with the Comox Valley, take a few minutes to watch the two videos below – Discover Comox Valley and the Comox Valley Escape.
 These videos were produced by Comox Valley Tourism Vancouver Island, British Columbia.

 Significant effort was made to corroborate the information presented below.
 Readers are encouraged to advise me of any sources of better, or more complete information, so the information presented on our Comox Valley communities is as accurate as possible.
 The intent of this section is to provide a wide variety of information on the Comox Valley and Comox Valley community organizations so that people who are not familiar with our valley can get a better sense of what is has to offer.
 Comox Valley neighbourhood videos are also available.
 Contact Brett for personal and first hand experience with life in the Comox Valley.

 In the following sections I will provide an overview of the Comox Valley, our communities, and our real estate market.
 If you would like to know more about Vancouver Island please go to the bottom of this webpage.